Atakan Karazor

-Atakan Karazor (born 13 October 1996) is a German professional footballer who plays as a midfielder for VfB Stuttgart.
+Atakan Karazor (born 13 October 1996) is a professional footballer who plays as a defensive midfielder and captains Bundesliga club VfB Stuttgart.
+Born in Germany, he plays for the Turkey national team.

 He began his senior career at Borussia Dortmund II in the Regionalliga West before playing for Holstein Kiel for two seasons in the 2.
 Bundesliga.
 In 2019, he joined Stuttgart, where he won promotion to the Bundesliga in his first season.

-Career
+Club career

 Early years

 Born in Essen, North Rhine-Westphalia, Karazor played as a youth for local Schwarz-Weiß Essen and VfL Bochum.

-In 2015, he joined Borussia Dortmund, where he made his senior debut with the reserve team in the Regionalliga West, playing 59 games over two seasons and scoring on 4 October 2015 in a 2–0 win at 1.
+In 2015, Karazor joined Borussia Dortmund, where he made his senior debut with the reserve team in the Regionalliga West, playing 59 games over two seasons and scoring on 4 October 2015 in a 2–0 win at 1.
 FC Köln II.

 Holstein Kiel

 In June 2017, Karazor left his native region and signed for Holstein Kiel in the 2.
 Bundesliga on a three-year deal.
 He injured his ankle ligaments in pre-season, recovering to make the squad in November, before making his professional debut on 23 January by starting in a 2–2 home draw with 1.
 FC Union Berlin.
 He scored his first professional goals in 2018–19, equalising in a draw of the same score against SpVgg Greuther Fürth at the Holstein-Stadion on 17 February, and in a 1–1 draw away to FC Ingolstadt 04 on 14 April.